A GUIDE TO REPORTING FOOTPATH AND PROW PROBLEMS IN ESSEX

 4) A box will come up telling you if any issues have already been reported.
 Click on 'Report an issue here' then click on 'Confirm Location'

 5) Another box comes up inviting you to include an email address.
 If you are happy to do so, please include an email address in one of the boxes so that the local Essex Highways PROW Inspector to contact you.
 You will also receive an email with the fault reference number.
-The remaining two boxes are for you to fill in all the details of the problem.
-It is very useful to include photographs which may help ECC to prioritize problems and rectify them faster.
+The remaining two boxes are for you to fill in the location and the details of the problem.
+It is useful to include photographs which may help ECC to prioritise problems and rectify them faster.

 6) When you are finished click on Submit.

 After submission you receive a reference number and summary of your report.
 Please advise Katherine Evans, Essex Area Footpath Officer (see below) of your report and reference number.
 The reference number can be used to track progress on the rectification of the problem.